stratum-mining/stratumprotocol.org/src/getting-started.md

 ⚠️ Note: This is only necessary if you're going to be running either:
 - Local Config C
-- Hosted Config D
+- Hosted Config A
-- Local Config D
+- Local Config A

 You can skip this step if you're running Hosted Config C.